-- The default option for the move block is to move for a specified distance in CM - However, prior to using this mode, you have to tell the program the number of cm per rotation travelled - You will need to calculate this value as it depends on what wheel you use.
+- The default option for the move block is to move for a specified distance in rotations - We recommend specifying the distance in cm instead - However, prior to using this mode, you have to tell the program the number of cm per rotation moved - You will need to calculate this value as it depends on what wheel you use.
 The next two slides explain different ways to calculate this value. - Note that you can use inches instead of centimeters if you prefer